larakelly-iturriaga/larakelly-iturriaga.github.io/_pages/research.md

 My PhD supervisors are [Prof Mits Ota](https://mits-ota.github.io/) and [Prof Martin Pickering](https://edwebprofiles.ed.ac.uk/profile/martin-pickering).

-We are currently revising a manuscript based on data from Experiments 1 and 2, which we will submit for publication soon.
+We are have submitted a manuscript based on data from Experiments 1 and 2 for publication.

 --------------------------------------------------------------------------------------------------------------------